streamcards/meteor-spreadsheet/README.md

 meteor-spreadsheet
 ==================

-Build websites with using a Google spreadsheet!
+Build websites using a Google spreadsheet!